Trees and Forests

 Each year, approximately 1 million acres of forests in the United States are converted to other uses such as development and cropland.
 Retaining existing forests that would otherwise be converted to other land uses can prevent the emission of 38 million metric tons of carbon dioxide per year.

 Improved Forest Management

-A variety of management practices can increase carbon sequestration in forests, including extending timber rotations and restocking degraded forests, limiting grazing by animals, and controlling competition from invasive species.
+A variety of management practices can increase carbon sequestration in forests, including extending timber rotations and restocking degraded forests, limiting grazing by animals, actively managing forest pest impacts, and controlling competition from invasive plants.
 These practices could collectively sequester up to about 250 million additional tons of carbon dioxide per year.